bbauska/CAD101en/README.md

 People are equally divided about whether to use XHTML or HTML.

 Both HTML and XHTML use the same semantic (tags).
-However, XHTML tags all need to be in *lowercase*, while the case used does not matter in HTML.
+However, XHTML tags all need to be in <i>lowercase</i>, while the case used does not matter in HTML.

 In addition, XHTML must be well-formed.